sibabalwemosia24/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11. Add execute permissin to subdirectories of the current directoery for the owner, the group owner and all othe users. does not change regular files.
 12. CReates a directory called my_dir with permissions 751 in the working directory
 13. Changeas the group owner to school for the file hello
+100. Changes the owner too vincent and the group owner to satff for all files and directories in the working dir